1. Register with both ERAS and NRMP

 Please email Donna Cooke or call 617-636-8877 with any questions.

 Candidates should complete a three-year internal medicine residency or its equivalent prior to entering the fellowship training program.
+Graduates of non-ACGME accredited (i.e. international) programs are considered and invited on the basis of exceptional achievement.
+All candidates are invited to apply through ERAS.

 Physicians who are planning a career in clinical or laboratory-based research can enter the program after two years of internal medicine training as described by the American Board of Internal Medicine (ABIM) Research Path.
 In this case, to meet ABIM requirements for internal medicine and infectious diseases, one year of clinical training and three years of research in infectious disease must be completed after two years of internal medicine residency training.